Mission

 • Integration of theory, research, and the educational process.

-• Strengthening of faculty and their teaching activities.
+• Strengthening faculty capabilities and enhancing teaching quality.

 • Achieving high-impact research outcomes.